fairdataihub/SODA-for-SPARC-Docs/docs/Freeform Mode/prepare-metadata/download-templates.md

 ## How to

-To access this interface click on the `Free Form Mode` side bar option, then click on the `Prepare Metadata` tab, and finally click on the `Download templates` card.
+To access this interface click on the `Curate and Share` side bar option, then click on the `Free Form Mode Curation` button and within the `Prepare Metadata` tab, click on the `Download templates` card.

 Simply click on the name of the file and select the destination folder to download.